sfc-gh-dwilczak/tutorials/docs/clouds/azure/scim/index.md

 ## Azure
 Now for the fun / long part of setting up azure.
 Lets start in azure by logging into our [azure portal](https://portal.azure.com/) and navigate to Microsoft Entra ID.
 ![Microsoft entra ID](images/01.png)

+!!!
+Note
+    If you already have SSO setup you can skip to the provisioning step which is 3 images down.

 Next lets click on Enterprise Applications on the left navbar.
 ![Microsoft entra ID](images/02.png)